HessenUPHF/Synthetic-Image-Detection-using-Mixture-of-Knowledge-Distillation-from-Vision-Language-Models/README.md

 # Proposed Model :
 * Teachers Model: We Used  Pre-trained models (BLIP2, VitGPT2) that are already trained on the same dataset mentioned above.
-* Student Model:  We Used a Pre-trained model (ResNet18), Trained on Imagenet Dataset.
+* Student Model:  We Used a Pre-trained model (ResNet18), Trained on the Imagenet Dataset.

 # Expirments :
-We Conducted Two Expirments
+We Conducted Two Experiments
-*Exp 1: In our first experiment, we used only the Latent Diffusion Models (LDM) dataset to train the lightweight ResNet18 model .
+*Exp 1: In our first experiment, we used only the Latent Diffusion Models (LDM) dataset to train the lightweight ResNet18 model.
 *EXp 2: Training in Combined ADM and LDM Building on the insights from the first study, we extended our training by including not only ADM but also the Latent Diffusion Model (LDM) dataset.
 # Usage
 * Training:<br>